RahulChandrasekaran/Rahul_portfolio/README.md

 Conclusion:

 In this portfolio, I explored exploratory data analysis on football match results and the prediction of a betting model using machine learning algorithms.
 Using various machine learning models, I was able to accurately predict the outcomes of football matches based on historical data.
-The random forest and SVM models achieved the highest accuracy scores, suggesting that they are the best models for this particular prediction problem.
+The random forest  model achieved the highest accuracy scores, suggesting that they are the best models for this particular prediction problem.
 This work can be extended to include additional variables, such as weather conditions or injuries to key players, that may impact the outcome of matches.
 Overall, this project highlights the potential of machine learning in sports betting and data analysis.